natha088/MATLAB_CompBio/README.md

 AUAGUGUGUGUGAGGAAACAGUAGAAG

 ## stressGranules
-This script quantifies puncta from fluorescence images (puncta channel + nuclear channel required).
+This script quantifies cytoplasmic and nuclear puncta from fluorescence images (puncta channel + nuclear channel required).
+Example below is of human FUS, a protein involved in ALS, under proteasomal stress (MG-132) and hyperosmotic stress (sorbitol), which cause FUS to aggregate into puncta.

 ![Alt text](images/stress_granule_result.png)